chutesai/chutes/README.md

 ## 👨‍💻 Enable developer role

 To help reduce spam/abuse on the platform, you must deposit tao in your account before you can create images/chutes.
-This is fully refundable (minus the bittensor chain transaction fees).
+This is fully refundable (minus the Bittensor chain transaction fees).

 The API lists the current developer deposit amount from the `/developer_deposit` endpoint, e.g.:
 ```bash